fermyon/developer/content/spin/javascript-components.md

 }
 ```

-Before we can execute this component, we need to add the `some-random-api.ml`
+Before we can execute this component, we need to add the `fermyon.app`
 domain to the application manifest `allowed_http_hosts` list containing the list of
 domains the component is allowed to make HTTP requests to: